Dighalipukhuri: History

 It was used by the Ahoms as a naval dockyard.
 Its access to the Brahmaputra was eventually closed, and during colonial times, that portion was further filled on which the Circuit House was built.

 Later, the Gauhati High Court building was built in the newly filled area.

-Urban Legend

-The VIP road of Dighalipukhuri have been claimed to be scary during night and can gave eerie feelings to travellers if someone travels there alone at night.
-Many people during late night walk have seen ghosts sitting at the top of Dighalipukhuri Park trees.

 Dighalipukhuri Park Timing

 The Dighali Pukhuri Park opens at 8:30 AM and closes at 5.30 PM.